Khemarint/Confess/README.md

 # Confess

-Confess is a social media platform where users can connect, share their thoughts, and interact with each other.
-It's built using PHP Laravel and provides features like user registration, posting, commenting, liking, and profile management.
+Confess is a social media platform where users can connect, share their thoughts, and interact.
+It's built using PHP Laravel and provides features like user registration, posting, commenting, liking profile management, and Admin.

 ## Features